 RecipeShare Test Kitchen

-Balsamic soy chicken salad with crisp vegetables, optional noodles, and a tangy glaze for a high-protein lunch or light dinner bowl.
+Velveted balsamic soy chicken salad with crisp vegetables, a separate cooked aubergine side, and a light lime-soy dressing for a high-protein bowl.

-This high-protein balsamic soy chicken salad is built around stir-fried marinated chicken breast, crisp vegetables, and a tangy-savoury finish that feels lighter than a heavy glazed bowl.
+This high-protein balsamic soy chicken salad is built around velveted chicken breast, crisp vegetables, a cooked aubergine side, and a separate lime-soy dressing.
 It works as a warm salad first, but it also converts easily into a noodle bowl when you want something more substantial.

 Using chicken breast keeps the base lean and high in protein, but the recipe still feels complete because the vegetables bring crunch, softness, and volume.
-Aubergine absorbs the pan flavour especially well, so it makes the bowl feel cooked and satisfying rather than like a cold side salad.
+Aubergine is cooked as its own side so it browns cleanly and does not make the salad watery.

 Cucumber keeps the salad fresh, while carrot and spring onion add sweetness and bite.
 Lettuce gives structure, but you can use spinach or mixed leaves if that is what you have.